zeynepcol/Pixel-Matrix-Converter/README.md

 **5. C++ Array Output**

-Outputs the pixel data in a C++-compatible array format for easy integration.
+Outputs the pixel data in a C++ compatible array format for easy integration.